 - Green sea turtle

-This year’s focus on World Oceans Day is Take Climate Action.
+This year’s focus on World Oceans Day is Revitalization: Collective Action for the Ocean.
 Each human on the planet should strive to protect 30% of our blue planet, namely the oceans for a healthy ocean and climate for future generations.

 With the help of everyone human and an association of countless worldwide organizations, we will be able to support and expand this global movement to protect 30% of our oceans come the year 2030 (“30×30”).